 - Combine the diced celery, carrots, whole chicken breasts, chicken stock, thyme, basil, garlic, salt, and pepper in the slow cooker.
 Cook on low for 6 hours or on high for 3 hours.

-- After three hours, pull 2 cups of liquid from the slow cooker.
+- After 3 hours (if on high) or 6 hours (if on low), pull 2 cups of liquid from the slow cooker.
 Melt the butter in a small sauce pan.
 Whisk in the flour until smooth.
 Slowly add the liquid from the crockpot.
 Start by adding about 2 tablespoons at a time (no need to measure) adding more once the liquid you just add is fully whisked in.
 The adding of liquid should take you more than 30 seconds, but less than 2 minutes.

 - Add the roux to the slow cooker and stir to combine.
 Add in uncooked penne noodles and turn the slow cooker to high.
 Cook for 30 minutes.